-The Platform Innovation Centre – home to Platform Calgary h=, its member startups and more than +100 partner organizations has become the first incubator and innovation specific space in Western Canada to offer eduroam (education roaming), a global internet access service for the higher education and research sector.
+The Platform Innovation Centre (Platform Calgary) has become the first incubator and innovation specific space in Western Canada to offer eduroam (education roaming), a global internet access service for the higher education and research sector.

 This means any staff or student from an eduroam-enabled institution (which includes thousands of research and education organizations from around the world) can instantly — and securely — connect to the internet on their own device when they enter the centre.